 “It’s not what you know, it’s who you know.”
 This expression rings true for many professions, and medicine is no exception.
 Whether you’re a physician, a PA, or a nurse practitioner, nurturing your network of colleagues can open doors at any stage of your career.
 These six networking strategies for healthcare providers can help you build and cultivate your own medical professional network.

 1. Join professional organizations

-There are countless organizations, associations, and societies that you can join, whatever your specialty may be.
-Maintaining a professional membership in these types of organized groups allow healthcare providers to learn from the experiences of colleagues and keep current on the developments in their specific field.
+There are countless organizations, associations, and societies you can join, whatever your specialty.
+Maintaining a professional membership and actively participating in association activities is a great way for healthcare providers to learn from the experiences of colleagues and keep current on the developments in their specific field.

 2. Attend events

-3. Utilize social media
+3. Connect on social media

 4. Make the most of informal opportunities

 When you meet someone you’d like to stay in touch with, always follow up.
-Using their business card or their social media presence, send a note saying it was a pleasure to meet them.
-Try to mention one idea they shared with you that was especially interesting.
-Also invite them to reach out to you in the event you can help them in any way.
+A quick email or text message is an easy way to send a note saying it was a pleasure to meet them.
+Try to mention one idea they shared that was especially interesting.
+Also invite them to reach out to you if you can help them in any way.
 Networking should be two-way street.

-6. Accept locum tenens contracts
+6. Work locum tenens on the side

 Another excellent way to make an impression in new communities is through locum tenens work.
 Using, say, holiday weekends or available vacation time to accept a locum tenens assignment on the side allows you to step in at different practice settings in different locations, which increases your exposure exponentially.
 Once you’re on a job, you get to work alongside new colleagues, which is a great way to grow your professional network.
 Plus, you have the opportunity to experience practicing in a new environment and learn new methods of providing patient care in your specialty.